WordPress/gutenberg/packages/components/src/tools-panel/tools-panel-header/README.md

 ### `dropdownMenuProps`: `{}`

-The popover props to configure panel's `DropdownMenu`.
+The dropdown menu props to configure the panel's `DropdownMenu`.

 -   Type: `Object`
 -   Required: No